-STREAM DNA (Sequencing The Rivers for Environmental Assessment and Monitoring), is a new community-based project which involves the collection of bulk DNA samples from rivers across Canada.
+STREAM (Sequencing The Rivers for Environmental Assessment and Monitoring) is a community-based project that involves the collection of bulk DNA samples to enhance our understanding of the health of river systems across Canada.

 STREAM generates DNA-based data on benthic macroinvertebrates—the community of small bugs that live in the substrate of rivers and streams.
 These organisms are collected according to STREAM’s Field Manual, which has been developed based on Canadian Aquatic Biomonitoring Network (CABIN) protocols.

 Why benthic macroinvertebrates?

 Benthic macroinvertebrates are sensitive to a variety of physical and environmental disturbances.
 This makes them an ideal target group for determining the health status of local aquatic environments.

 A technology called DNA metabarcoding is used to analyze and characterize DNA from benthic samples.
 This DNA is compared to known DNA barcode libraries to identify organisms that are present in the sample.
 STREAM investigates the potential for DNA metabarcoding in routine biological monitoring to assess freshwater health.
 DNA metabarcoding has the potential to:

 - Provide faster turnaround times for results, given the greater capacity to analyze samples in bulk